 A program volunteer is a "hands on" assistant to Youth Challenge participants.
 Volunteers are paired one-on-one with a YC partner at each activity and do what is needed to best meet the physical and personal needs of participants.
-A program volunteer reports directly to the Volunteer Coordinator and other Program Staff and serves at their discretion.
+A program volunteer reports directly to the Director of Volunteer Services and other Program Staff and serves at their discretion.

 To become a YC program volunteer you must: